Prerendering Revamped

 The prerendering getter steps are to return true if this has a non-null node navigable that is a prerendering navigable; otherwise, false.

-Every Document has a prerendering traversables map, which is an ordered map of URLs to prerendering traversables.
+Every Document has prerender records, which is a list of prerender records.
 This is used to fulfill navigations to a given URL by instead activating the corresponding prerendering traversable.

 Every Document has a post-prerendering activation steps list, which is a list where each item is a series of algorithm steps.
 For convenience, we define the post-prerendering activation steps list for any platform object platformObject as: